cmw2/PrivatePaaSSample/docs/create-web-app.md

 1. Click Save in the toolbar.
 1. You can switch to the Logs tab and watch the deployment happen.
 It can take a few minutes.
 You can use the Refresh icon to monitor the status, though the page will automatically update itself as well.

+## Testing
 Once this creates you actually won't be able to browse to it.
 We have it isolated to the vnet.
 You could add a VM and a Bastion host to the vnet so you could sign into a computer within the VNet and then browse to it.
 But we're going to use an Azure Front Door in the next section to make the site availabe to public networks.
 We do this because Front Door provides extra performance and security benefits over just making the App Service itself publicly accessible.
-So for now, you can see the site create but you won't be able to test it yet.
+So for now, you can see that the site was created but you won't be able to browse to  it yet.

 ---
 [Back to main instructions](/README.md)